 What to Think About When Moving from ABC to WP

 Adobe has announced the end-of-life for Business Catalyst, a website host and web platform.
-As of March 26, 2021, Adobe will stop hosting all Business Catalyst sites.
-We’re already seeing a mass exodus of Business Catalyst partners and at least one of the largest web design companies is moving the bulk of its clients to WordPress.
-We’re also seeing the support structure of Business Catalyst being reduced as some of Adobe’s key people move on to greener pastures.
-Fortunately, Tell Your Tale has been focused on building WordPress websites for several years, giving our clients an advantage over most Business Catalyst partners.
+As of September 26, 2021, Adobe will stop hosting all Business Catalyst sites.
+(This deadline has been postponed from a previous March date but all indicators now point to a firm deadline of September 26, 2021.)
+We’ve already seen a mass exodus of Business Catalyst partners and many web design companies are moving the bulk of its clients to WordPress.
+We’ve also seen the support structure of Business Catalyst reduced as some of Adobe’s key people move on to greener pastures.
+Fortunately, Tell Your Tale Marketing has been building WordPress websites for more than a decade, giving our clients an advantage over most Business Catalyst partners.

 Longevity: It’s highly unlikely that WordPress will be going away anytime in the foreseeable future.